joe7575/vm16asm/doc/manual.md

-# Assembler Manual
+# Macro Assembler Manual

 ## Introduction

-The Assembler `vm16asm`  is used to translate assembly code into a H16 file as in the following example.
-This assembler is not available ingame, it must be installed on your PC (Linux, macOS, and Windows).
-The generated H16 file can then be transfered into the game via copy/paste.
+The Assembler `vm16asm`  is used to translate VM16 assembly code into `.h16` or `.com` files, used for the mod [pdp13](https://github.com/joe7575/pdp13).
+This assembler is available in-game, but can be installed on your PC (Linux, macOS, and Windows) in addition.
+Generated `.h16` files can then be transfered into the game via copy/paste.

 Example "7segment.asm":